bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

 Programming Model
 *****************

-The programming model for R is structured in the following sections:
+The programming model for Python is structured in the following sections:

-[PROGRAMMING MODEL EXPLANATION]

 .. grid:: 1 1 2 2
     :gutter: 2